Custom SSL client cert for smart proxy based auth doesn't split CN correctly

 dn =~ /CN=([^\s\/,]+)/i

-#8 Updated by Andrew N almost 4 years ago
+#8 Updated by Andrew N over 4 years ago

 I've almost got a pull request done, but I'm wondering if we might be going about this all wrong.
 I know with the openssl command line utilities it will often display the CN entry with "," and "/" characters as separators using it's default mode.
 There is an option to display the CN using only "," characters, I think the option option is an RFC related one, it's been a few weeks I don't exactly recall.
 Perhaps it would be best to first extract the CN using the appropriate format, then parse on that.